owlbarn/tutorial/book/case-image-inception/README.md

 For those who are confused about the meaning of this array: recall from previous chapter that the format of an image as ndarray is `[|batch; column; row; channel|]`, and that the format of a convolution operation is mainly represented as `[|kernel_column; kernel_row; input_channel; output_channel|]`.
 Here we ignore the other parameters such as slides and padding since here we focus only on the change of channels of feature map.

-Then in a updated version of GoogLeNet, the InceptionV2 (or BN-inception), utilises the "Batch Normalisation" layer.
+In an updated version of GoogLeNet, the InceptionV2 (or BN-inception), utilises the "Batch Normalisation" layer.
 We have seen how normalising input data plays a vital role in improving the efficiency of gradient descent in the Optimisation chapter.
 Batch normalisation follows a similar path, only at it now works between each layer instead of just at the input data.
 This layer rescales each mini-batch with the mean and variance of this mini-batch.